Fall Harvest Salad

-- 1 small head of radicchio (roughly 8 ounces), quartered, core removed, and thinly sliced
+- 1 small head of radicchio (about 8 oz) quartered, core removed, and thinly sliced

-- 2 ripe, slightly firm Bosc pears, cored, and cut into quarters
+- 2 ripe, but slightly firm Bosc pears cored and cut into quarters

-- 4 ounces high-quality Gorgonzola cheese, crumbled by hand into small pieces (*choose one that is moderately creamy and salty)
+- 4 ounces high-quality Gorgonzola cheese crumbled into small pieces

 Flavor Variations and Optional Add-Ins: